 When I had just reached elementary school age, I was given the opportunity to “unschool”, which is a form of homeschooling where the curriculum is very flexible and adaptable to each student.
 This type of schooling gave me the freedom and time to pursue my personal and educational growth and I became significantly self-directed very early on.
-Because I had been afforded these learning opportunities, my most ardent passion is to develop these opportunities for others – in the Latino community and in other communities – to spur personal, educational, and professional growth to others in disadvantaged positions.
+Because I had been afforded these learning opportunities, my most ardent passion is to develop educational opportunities for others – to spur personal, educational, and professional growth for all people regardless of their background or zip code.

 Growing up, I gained a lot of experience with technology by undertaking self-directed technology projects, including creating websites, developing programs, and building my own hardware systems.
 Before I reached college age, I was already well advanced with my tech knowledge, so I decided to go into a business administration major to supplement my expertise in technology.
 While I was completing my Bachelor’s degree, I found a deep interest in business management and operations through undertaking successful internships with American Express and Morgan Stanley.